aagit/ripgrep-edit/README.md

 - 🧠 **Enabling precise edits** via LLMs or editors
 - 🔄 **Reapplying changes to original files**

-`ripgrep-edit` lets the programmer define the exact context needed, presenting it in a structured, linear format optimized for the LLM’s key-value input.
+`ripgrep-edit` lets the programmer define the exact context needed, presenting it in a structured, linear format optimized for the LLM's key-value input.
 The resulting gain in efficiency enables real-time visibility into what the LLM is generating — allowing to interrupt, refine input, adjust directives, and eliminate unnecessary context, computation, and cost.

-The goal is to optimize the LLM’s most demanding task — writing code — by minimizing perplexity and maximizing efficiency.
+The goal is to optimize the LLM's most demanding task — writing code — by minimizing perplexity and maximizing efficiency.

 ## How to use